Gilead-BioStats/gsm.viz/README.md

 git push -u origin fix-123
 ```

-On GitHub, open a [pull request](https://github.com/Gilead-BioStats/rbm-viz/pulls) with `fix-123` as the source and `main` as the target.
+On GitHub, open a [pull request](https://github.com/Gilead-BioStats/rbm-viz/pulls) with `fix-123` as the source and `dev` as the target.
 The pull request requires a code review prior to merging.